Authored, revised and maintained by Jamison for reasons.

 #

-Never Put ; then and ; do on the same line as the if, for, or while.
+Never ever, under any conditions put ; then and ; do on the same line as the if, for, or while.

 I know you might be asking why.
 Don't worry about it, Jamison said so.
 Something something about C's curly braces being on newlines too...